-62. Following the award of shares, share options or other rights on shares derived from the remuneration system, directors should not be allowed to transfer a number of shares equivalent to twice their annual fixed remuneration, or to exercise the share options or other rights on shares for at least three years after their award.
+62. Following the award of shares, share options or other rights on shares derived from the remuneration system, directors should not be allowed to transfer a number of shares equivalent to twice their fixed annual remuneration, and should not exercise the share options or other rights on shares for at least three years after their award.

-The above condition will not apply to any shares that the director must dispose of to defray costs related to their acquisition.
+The above condition will not apply to any shares that the director must dispose of, as the case may be, to defray costs related to their acquisition.

-63. Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance or based on data subsequently found to be misstated.
+63. Contractual arrangements should include provisions that permit the company to claim the reimbursement of variable components of remuneration in the event that the payment was out of step with the director's actual performance or based on data subsequently found to be misstated.

-64. Termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that he or she has met the predetermined performance criteria.
+64. Contract termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that the director has met the predetermined performance criteria.